Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 ![My project architecture.](/rollback_game/images/rollback_project_architecture.png)

 From a global point of view, 4 main modules stand out.
-The game module follows a Model-View-Controller design pattern.
-The network module is isolated in its own corner, and it's up to the other modules of the program to communicate with it.
-The client module, which brings together the logic of the game, the network and the graphics.
-Finally, there's the application execution module, which is at the top of the hierarchy and will execute one of the available applications.<br>
+The game module (red/green/yellow) follows a Model-View-Controller design pattern.
+The network module (blue) is isolated in its own corner, and it's up to the other modules of the program to communicate with it.
+The client module (khaki), which brings together the logic of the game, the network and the graphics.
+Finally, there's the application module (gray), which is at the top of the hierarchy and will execute one of the available applications.<br>
 I'll go through each of these modules in a little more detail.

-## Game.
+## Game module.

 ![The game module.](/rollback_game/images/game_module.png)